robert-hh/XPT2046-touch-pad-driver/README.md

 repeat the calibration.
 - touchtest.py: Another sample test program, which creates a small four button keypad, which is defined by a table.
-- touch_bytecode.py: An implementation of the libary whithout viper code.
-This may be placed in frozen bytecode at the cost of execution speed.
 - README.md: this one
 - LICENSE: The MIT license file